Obiorachibuike/school_management/README.md

   }
 ]

----
+The list of schools is sorted by the distance from the provided latitude and longitude.

 ▶️ Running the Server

-Once .env is set up, start the server using:

-npm start
+1. After setting up the environment variables, start the server by running: npm start

-The server will run on the port you specified (5000 by default).
-Use Postman, CURL, or any API testing tool.
+2. The server will start and listen on the port defined in the .env file (default is 5000).

----

-🧪 Testing with Postman
+3. You can now use tools like Postman or CURL to test the API endpoints.

+🧰 Postman Routes
-You can manually create the routes or import them into Postman:
+You can import these routes into Postman or create them manually.

 ➕ Add School
 Method: POST
 URL: http://localhost:5000/addSchool

-Body (raw JSON):
+Body: (raw JSON)
 {
   "name": "Central High School",
   "address": "123 Main St",